junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean blinks rapidly.
 "You know?"

 "Your husband?"
-Sam says at the same moment.
+Sam says at the same moment, inhaling with realization.
 "You're Nick's wife, and this is his son," he nods slowly.
 "I'm sorry."

 "How old is your son?"
 Dean asks.